Laugh Out Loud! What are “the funniest books ever”?

 Strangers in a strange land

-When I first visited Israel in the early ‘seventies, it was a white man’s land with the look and feel of a European colony transplanted in Levantine soil.
+When I first visited Israel in the early ‘seventies, it seemed to me a white man’s land with the look and feel of a European colony transplanted in Levantine soil.
+But first impressions were deceptive.
+Subsequent visits made it very clear to me that State of Israel is anything but monochrome, but rather, a technicolor cultural melting pot.

-The European Ashkenazim (literally, “German” Jews), the returnees of the diaspora, were in the majority.
+Back then, European Ashkenazim (literally, “German” Jews), the returnees of the diaspora, were in the majority.
 They had dominated politics and culture from the days of the first Zionist immigration, and through the mandate years of the Yishuv when Eastern Europeans predominated in the movement and in the fledgling military.
 The republic that the Ashkenazim prepared for during the Mandate and then built after 1948 was, in intent and in actuality, a white, secular, socialist outpost of Central and Eastern Europe.
+But then things changed utterly.

 The Sephardim, Jews who had lived in Palestine for centuries, and up to a million Jews expelled from Arab countries after 1948, were, for some forty years of Israel’s existence, a disadvantaged minority.
 The name itself was misleading.
 ‘Sephardi’ originally described Jews who had been expelled from Spain in the late fifteenth century.
 But it came to be applied to anyone who was not Ashkenazi.
+These Jews of Middle Eastern origin are now generally referred to as Mizrahim – “eastern” or “oriental” Jews.
 They were discriminated against in many spheres of Israeli life, regarded as primitive, backward, ill-educated, and poor – and more like Arabs than Jews.

 And this was indeed the case in many respects.
 Jewish communities had been an integral part of Arab society for centuries.
 From Morocco to Iran, they had lived, thrived, and prospered among the their Muslim neigbours.
 The Jewish communities in Morocco, Algeria, Tunisia, Egypt, Iraq, Lebanon, Syria, Yemen and Iran were old and populous, and indeed often predated Christianity.
 From high to low, they were entwined in their local politics and economics.The lower classes were as poor and as downtrodden as their Arab neighbours.
 The professional and mercantile middle class lived very comfortable lives, and under late Ottoman rule, and British and French suzerainty, enjoyed a cosmopolitan lifestyle.